Dominican Republic Road Trip – Discovering the Dominican Southwest

 We drove southeast from Pedernales until we reached the pier in front of Las Cuevas (the caves– this place is by huge open caves).
 A man with a small speed boat hobbled over to us and we paid him to take us all to the beach.
 As a prelude, we passed beautiful rock formations with tiny beaches in between.
-I wanted to shout “Leave us here!
-I must let the these enchanting waters devour me!”
+I wanted to shout “Leave us here!” every 2 minutes.
 Wouldn’t you want to go for a swim here?

-The speed boat finally arrive to Bahía de Las Águilas.
+The speedboat finally arrived at Bahía de Las Águilas beach.
 My uncle was right.
 It really might be the best beach in the world.
 It is pristine and untouched.
 It’s the type of beach they use as desktop wallpapers.
 The type of utopia you dream about.
-The kind of beach people chase only to see it’s not like the pictures.
+The kind of beach people fly thousands of miles to see, only to realize it’s not really like the pictures.
 This one was better than any photo I could take.

-We had 14 km of white sand and crystal-clear blue waters, all to ourselves.
+We had 14 kilometers of fine white sand and crystal-clear blue waters, all to ourselves.
 It was paradise.
-We ate mangos and drank some Presidente beers.
-Then snorkeled around the crystalline waters:
+We ate Bani mangos and drank some Presidente beers.
+Then we snorkeled around embracing the crystalline waters:

 The next day, we decided to loop around Lago Enriquillo and stopped by Jimani.
-The Haitian border was even more intimidating here.
-This truck was stuck at the border:
+The Haitian border was, even more, intimidating here.
+This truck was stuck at the border for hours:

 We made another road stop in front of Lago Enriquillo to see Las Caritas – Parque Nacional.
 This ancient cave goes back to the time of our indigenous Taino ancestors.
 The Taino’s were sadly slaughtered and wiped off the island when Colombus (the romanticized rapist thief) came plundering through our island.
 Anyway, it was a fun walk up these slippery limestone stairs.
 Wear the right shoes!

 These faces and symbols were carved by the Taino people.
 I kind of wish they’d left us something more insightful than smiley faces, but… I am grateful we’re left with some remnant of their time on the island.